You are here:

 The main change is that these inspections will now usually happen over 2 terms (with the option of doing it over a week if Ofsted decide to).
 Previously, Ofsted did batch inspections over a week.

-Evidence gathered about your MAT during school inspections
+Evidence gathered about your trust during school inspections

-Ofsted will gather publicly available information about your MAT before the inspections.
-Inspectors use this to inform 'lines of enquiry' about the impact of your MAT and look into these during the inspection.
-They'll also meet with those in charge of governance of the academy and (where available) a representative of your MAT.
+Ofsted will gather publicly available information about your trust before the inspections.
+Inspectors use this to inform 'lines of enquiry' about the impact of your trust and look into these during the inspection.
+They'll also meet with those in charge of governance of the academy and (where available) a representative of your trust.
 This representative is chosen by you, not Ofsted.

-Any evidence gathered during this stage that relates to the wider MAT, rather than the individual academy, will inform the summary evaluation and not be taken into account for the school's judgement.
+Any evidence gathered during this stage that relates to the wider trust, rather than the individual academy, will inform the summary evaluation and not be taken into account for the school's judgement.

 Stage 2: the summary evaluation